zoryzhang/cobweb/README.md

 #### Predicting

 Just like the nominal Cobweb, it can make a label prediction given an instance with different approaches.
-Given an instance `inst`, we offer several ways of predicting (at different level of concepts, or the resembled prediction from multiple concepts):
+Given an instance `inst`, we offer several ways of predicting (at different level of concepts, or the combined prediction from multiple expanded concepts):

 - To make a label prediction at a single concept node,